Radial and Non-Radial Oscillations of Protoneutron Stars with Hyperonic Composition: Results and Analysis

 This trend continues even at the maximum mass configuration for nucleonic stars, where the $s_B = 1, Y_l = 0.4$ and $T = 0$ cases have a frequency of 2.12 and 2.11\,kHz, respectively, while the $s_B = 2, Y_l = 0.2$ and $s_B = 2, Y_{\nu_e} = 0$ cases show slightly lower frequency of 2.06\,kHz.
 In contrast, for hyperonic stars, the highest frequency at maximum mass is observed for the $s_B = 2, Y_{\nu_e} = 0$ case at 2.16\,kHz, while the lowest is for the cold $T = 0$ case at 2.12\,kHz.

-\Cref{damping_time} shows the damping time $\tau$ (in seconds) of $f$-mode oscillations as a function of gravitational mass $M$ (in $M_{\odot}$).
+The left plot of \Cref{damping_freq} shows the damping time $\tau$ (in seconds) of $f$-mode oscillations as a function of gravitational mass $M$ (in $M_{\odot}$).
 The legends indicating nucleonic (solid lines) and hyperonic (dashed lines) compositions, as well as the color-coded models based on $s_B$, $Y_l, Y_{\nu_e}$, and the cold $T = 0$ cases, are the same as those described in the previous figures.

 The damping time $\tau$ represents the characteristic timescale over which the $f$-mode oscillation amplitude decays due to gravitational wave emission.
 As expected, $\tau$ decreases monotonically with increasing stellar mass for all compositions and thermodynamic conditions.
 For a typical NS, the $f$-mode frequency falls within the range of 1–3 kHz, while the corresponding damping time, $\tau_f$, is typically a few tenths of a second \cite{Kokkotas:1999bd,Pradhan:2020amo}.
 In our case, the damping time at $1.4\,M_{\odot}$ lies in the range of approximately 0.28 to 0.33 seconds and is nearly the same for both nucleonic and hyperonic compositions.
 At the maximum mass configuration, the damping time decreases to around 0.16 seconds for nucleonic and 0.14 seconds for hyperonic.
-The trends observed in the $f$-mode frequencies can be more clearly interpreted by analyzing the role of stellar compactness, as illustrated in \Cref{frequency}, which is strongly influenced by the stiffness of the EoS.
+The trends observed in the $f$-mode frequencies can be more clearly interpreted by analyzing the role of stellar compactness, as illustrated in the right plot of \Cref{damping_freq}, which is strongly influenced by the stiffness of the EoS.

 Hyperonic EoSs, being softer than nucleonic ones, lead to more compact NSs with smaller radii.
 This increased compactness influences the dynamics of $f$-mode oscillations.
 Since $f$-mode oscillations involve fluid perturbations peaking near the surface and metric perturbations peaking at the center, the enhanced compactness in hyperonic stars tends to modify the frequency behavior compared to their nucleonic counterparts.
 For NSs with a nucleonic EoS, which is typically stiffer than its hyperonic admixture counterparts, the larger radius results in a lower mean density.
 This weakens the restoring force driving fluid oscillations, thereby lowering the $f$-mode frequencies.
 The reduced compactness also diminishes metric perturbations and gravitational wave damping, leading to longer damping times.
 In contrast, hyperonic EoS are generally softer, producing NSs with smaller radii and higher mean densities.
 This strengthens the restoring force, resulting in higher $f$-mode frequencies.
 The increased compactness amplifies metric perturbations, shortening the damping time and enhancing gravitational wave emission~\cite{Lindblom:1983ps}.